geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Yeah.

 ##### **Geohot** [[00:15:05](https://www.youtube.com/watch?v=_mJIF112c5k&t=905)]
-So yeah, I don't know how much better...
+So yeah, I don't know how much better..
 I don't know what would happen if I tried to get it to fix an issue or dork.

 ##### **Nimlgen** [[00:15:12](https://www.youtube.com/watch?v=_mJIF112c5k&t=912)]
 I'm not even sure what it would do.
 Would it build dork?